 Because this production will get into your head, replace your windy branches of your brain with Avantasia tracks and make you repeat them all over again.
 The never-ending, kind of theatrically laden bombast will help to beat these tracks into you like this mighty sledge-hammer this album wants to become.

+Ghostlights is a sort of a sequel to The Wicked Trilogy.
 Meaning Avantasia‘s last three records – with the latest being The Mystery of Time.
-The album follows the storyline of their group of mad scientists trying to improve the world their way, ending with an open plot for fans to craft their own future.
-Of course, this is also done opening doors to further such delights made by Avantasia.
-Interestingly, this album is much darker and mysterious in concept and delivery than its meatier and rockier predecessor.
+The album follows the storyline of their group of mad scientists trying to improve the world their way.
+Ending with an open plot for fans to craft their own future.
+Of course, this opens the doors to further blurbs of cheese from Avantasia.
+Interestingly however, this album is much darker and mysterious in concept and delivery than its meatier and rockier predecessor.
 A very interesting turn in style.

 Ghostlights gets going with Meat Loaf.
 Yep.
-I kid you not, this sounds like the ’90 era Michael Lee Aday (or Marvin Lee Aday at your pleasure) in Mystery of a Blood Red Rose.
+I kid you not.
+This sounds like the ’90 era Michael Lee Aday (or Marvin Lee Aday at your pleasure) in Mystery of a Blood Red Rose.
 But it is not him, at all.
 As the lore goes, Meat Loaf was supposed to perform the song, but for some reason management declined doing the deed.
 Now, the track sounds much more like his mighty meaty self than his own ego would probably permit.
 The follow-on epic track Let The Storm Descend Upon You is also the best and most varied of this album.
 Clocking at a little more than 12 minutes, you need to give it some attention, but it is for sure worth your while.

 Go and get it: